-Roger Emmott Associates Limited has steel, iron ore and general ferrous consulting and research experience gained over mmore than 30 yars.
+Roger Emmott Associates Limited has steel, iron ore and general ferrous consulting and research experience gained over more than 30 yars.
 Roger Emmott started his career with the

-Foseco Group where he focused on metal treatment for the iron foundry sector.
+Foseco Group where he focused on metal treatment for the iron foundry and aluminium sectors.
+He has recently completed a major study for a leading firm serving the foundry sector.

 The firm has built up considerable experience of undertaking specialist market studies, due diligence both technical and commercial, strategic reviews, and also in making forecasts and developing scenarios.
 We are skilled in using all possible sources, whether these are on-line databases, industry associations, industry communities, specialist individuals, or others.
 We are used to working under time pressure to provide clear resolution of complex issues.